-- 163. As long as the document, property, process or matter is considered: - 163.1. necessary or relevant for the purposes or principles set out in ss 16 and 16B: - 163.2. likely to provide information that would otherwise be required for the purposes of the Inland Revenue Acts and any function lawfully conferred on the Commissioner, the powers in s 17C(1) are able to be exercised in relation to the document, property, process or matter.
+- 167. As long as the document, property, process or matter is considered: - necessary or relevant for the purposes or principles set out in ss 16 and 16B: - likely to provide information that would otherwise be required for the purposes of the Inland Revenue Acts and any function lawfully conferred on the Commissioner, the powers in s 17C(1) are able to be exercised in relation to the document, property, process or matter.

-164. Documents removed for copying under s 17C(1)(c) will be returned as soon as practicable.
-Refer to paragraphs 186 to 189 for further information on the return of documents.
+- 168. Documents removed for copying under s 17C(1)(c) will be returned as soon as practicable.
+Refer to [191] to [194] for further information on the return of documents. - 169.
+Documents removed under s 17C(1)(d) will be retained for as long as necessary to undertake a full and complete inspection.
+This includes use in court proceedings.
+92 If

-82 Section 112 of the SSA and A Firm of Solicitors v District Court at Auckland [2006] 1 NZLR 586.
+90 Section 112 of the SSA and A Firm of Solicitors v District Court at Auckland [2006] 1 NZLR 586.

-83 Tauber v Commissioner of Inland Revenue [2012] NZCA 411, at [28].
+91 Tauber v Commissioner of Inland Revenue [2012] NZCA 411, at [28].

+92 See definition of "full and complete inspection" in s 3.

-- Documents removed under s 17C(1)(d) will be retained for as long as necessary to 165. undertake a full and complete inspection.
-This includes use in court proceedings.84 If the Commissioner determines that documents removed under s 17C(1)(c) for copying will be required for a full and complete inspection, the Commissioner will either: - 165.1. obtain the consent of the occupier; or - 165.2. obtain a warrant under s 17D.
+the Commissioner determines that documents removed under s 17C(1)(c) for copying will be required for a full and complete inspection, the Commissioner will either:

+- obtain the consent of the occupier; or - obtain a warrant under s 17D.